 Rule B: 5% commission from WoodStore LTD and Jim's Shop

-In this case, all vendors are charged 10%, but for WoodStore and Jim's Shop specifically, the plugin charges the lowest commission applicable (5%).
+In this case, all vendors are charged 10%, but for WoodStore and Jim's Shop specifically, the plugin charges the lowest applicable commission (5%).

 Change Priority Order